sohan-fahad/bookify-system-api/README.md

 - **Password Hashing**: Bcrypt for password security
 - **Input Validation**: Zod schema validation
 - **CORS Protection**: Cross-origin resource sharing

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🆘 Support

-For support and questions:
-- Create an issue in the repository
-- Check the API documentation at `/docs`
-- Review the system architecture diagrams

 **Bookify System API** - Built with ❤️ using Node.js, Express, TypeScript, and MongoDB